ASU-VDA-Lab/GreenFPGA/README.md

    └── green_fpga_param.json
 ```

-GreenFPGA tool can also accepet parameters from the command line, and below are some of the main parameters that could be used to help sweep and analyze the variations in embodied and operational CFP.
+GreenFPGA tool can also accept parameters from the command line and below are some of the main parameters that could be used to help sweep and analyze the variations in embodied and operational CFP.

 ```
---design_dir    : Directory for desing analysis
+--design_dir    : Directory for design analysis
 --num_app       : Number of application
 --num_lifetime  : Total evaluation lifetime
 --num_des       : Number of designs needed to run the experiment